Jack Ma: Views

-Ma is a adherent of both Buddhism and Taoism.
+Ma is an adherent of both Buddhism and Taoism.

-On September 24 2014, in an interview with Taobao, Ma attributed the strength of American society, due to the country rooted in its Judeo-Christian heritage, and expressed his belief in the importance for China to implement a positive value system, in order to overcome the aftermath and legacy of the bygone Cultural Revolution.
+On 24 September 2014, in an interview with Taobao, Ma attributed the strength of American society to the country being rooted in its "Christian cultural heritage" and expressed his belief in the importance for China to implement a positive value system in order to overcome the aftermath and legacy of the bygone Cultural Revolution.

+In 2017, Ma advocated for the use of big data and AI to as a means to implement elements of a planned economy, stating that this technology would eliminate the information gaps that limited planned economic models historically.

-In November 2018, the People's Daily identified Ma as a member of the Chinese Communist Party, something which surprised observers.
+In November 2018, the People's Daily identified Ma as a member of the Chinese Communist Party (CCP), something which surprised observers.

 Ma received international criticism after he publicly endorsed the Chinese work practice known as the 996 working hour system.
 When asked in 2019 to give his views on the future, Ma again stated that 996 was currently a "huge blessing" necessary to achieve success, but went on to state that artificial intelligence technology might lead to a better life of leisure in the future, where people would only have to work four-hour work days, three days a week.
 At the same time, Ma expressed skepticism that AI could ever completely replace people, referencing to his theory that success requires a "love quotient" and stating that machines can never match this success.
 Ma also predicted that population collapse would become a big problem in the future.

 Philanthropy

-Jack Ma is the founder of the Jack Ma Foundation, a philanthropic organization focused on improving education, the environment and public health.
+Ma is the founder of the Jack Ma Foundation, a philanthropic organization focused on improving education, the environment and public health.

 In 2008, Alibaba donated $808,000 to victims of the Sichuan earthquake.
-In 2009 Jack Ma became a trustee of The Nature Conservancy's China program, and in 2010 he joined the global Board of Directors of the organization.
+In 2009 Ma became a trustee of The Nature Conservancy's China program, and in 2010 he joined the global Board of Directors of the organization.

 In 2015, Alibaba launched a nonprofit organization, Alibaba Hong Kong Young Entrepreneurs Foundation, which supports Hong Kong entrepreneurs to help them grow their businesses.
 In the same year, the company funded the rebuilding of 1,000 houses damaged by the earthquake-hit in Nepal, and raised money for another 9,000.

 In 2015 he also founded the Hupan School, a business school.

-In September 2018 Ma started the Jack Ma Foundation and announced that he would retire from Alibaba to pursue educational work, philanthropy, and environmental causes.
+In September 2018, Ma started the Jack Ma Foundation and announced that he would retire from Alibaba to pursue educational work, philanthropy, and environmental causes.

 In 2019, Forbes named Ma in its list of "Asia's 2019 Heroes of Philanthropy" and awarded him the Malcolm S. Forbes Lifetime Achievement Award for his work supporting underprivileged communities in China, Africa, Australia, and the Middle East.

 In 2020, in response to the COVID-19 pandemic, the Alibaba Foundation and Jack Ma Foundation launched various initiatives, some of which involved donating medical supplies to the United States as well as various countries in Asia, Africa, and Europe.